zaultavangar/docs-duckiesky_high_school_student/book/duckiesky_high_school_student/11-introduction/30-operation/20-operation-safety.md

 The first time you fly the drone or start the drone, there may be some situations you may experience/be aware of:

 - Drone flips: incorrect propellor orientations

 - Collisions: no side/back sensors

-- Battery mishaps: replace batteries
+- Battery mishaps: replace batteries or charge them

 - Excessive heat production of the drone: shorts in soldering

-- IR Sensor not working: check soldering and boltages
+- IR Sensor not working: check soldering and voltages

 - Motors not responding: check calibration and soldering, run calibration script in terminal

 - Haywire flight: check if flight controller is steady, make sure to run calibration script in terminal

 **Useful Resources and References**